GamesCreed

 So brave for a first-year student

-The game puts heavy emphasis on managing your time properly and completing your principal duties, but yet you waste so much of it literally doing nothing, unable to complete said duties.
-A good example of this is with doing research.
+The game puts heavy emphasis on managing your time properly and completing your principal duties, yet you waste so much of it literally doing nothing, unable to complete said duties.
+A good example of this is doing research.
 This takes huge amounts of time to finish and often costs a lot of resources.
-While research does unlock things that will make the game easier in the long run, it takes so much time and resources you can’t do anything until the research is complete, which also means your cleric takes even longer to learn that healing spell!
+While research does unlock things that will make the game easier in the long run, it takes so much time and resources that you can’t do anything until the research is complete, which also means your cleric takes even longer to learn that healing spell!

-As for the game’s story, it does flesh out and expand on the typical JRPG tropes, such as the reason why all the heroes look so young is because they’re all freshly graduated heroes.
+As for the game’s story, it does flesh out and expand on the typical JRPG tropes, such as the reason why all the heroes look so young is that they’re all freshly graduated heroes.
 But then it also throws in a few loopholes of its own, such as how a school can run with only one student.

-And how are you getting tuition fees if one of your own teachers is paying for their tuition?
+And how are you getting tuition fees if one of your teachers is paying for their tuition?
 Why did they send a first-year student to escort the new principal?
 Why do they send inexperienced heroes out on the field unsupervised?
 There are just so many things that don’t make sense, and all of this happens in the first two hours of the game!

 Overall, Valthirian Arc: Hero School Story 2 is a great idea that should have excelled and offered a fun mix of fantasy adventures and high school slice of life, in theory.
 Instead, the RPG gameplay gets halted by tedious management aspects that don’t give anything to be excited about.
-This is definitely more a game for fans of the School Management simulator and less for those looking for an interesting RPG.
+This is more a game for fans of the School Management simulator and less for those looking for an interesting RPG.

 Review Overview